I wish you could have seen me in the first few weeks of owning my home.

 PROPERTY TAXES/HOMEOWNER’S INSURANCE

 Renter’s insurance is pennies compared to what you have to pay for homeowner’s insurance.
 And property taxes?
 Another slap in the face.
-I shell out over $200/month for these two items alone, and my home is far from mansion-status.
+I shell out over $200/month for these two items alone, and that is considered CHEAP.

 Make sure while you’re house-hunting you get an estimate of the property taxes.
 These normally are provided on the listing, but if not, get your real estate agent to find this out for you.
 Also, have your insurance agent provide you a quote on homes in your price range prior to signing the mortgage.
 You will have to pay these in addition to your mortgage payment, and you want to make sure you build these into your budget.

 No lies, in the first 4 months of owning my home, someone stole that lawn mower I mentioned before right out of my garage.
 And took along with it that weed-eater, too.
 Both were replaceable and didn’t cause too big a dent in my bank account, but it was the feeling of being safe in my own home that I lost.

 Thus, I invested in a security system.
 And you may have to as well.
 There is a lot to be said for peace of mind, and I have never regretted purchasing mine.
 However, it is an additional expense that costs a couple of hundred upfront and potentially a monthly fee as well, so consider this when deciding which neighborhood you want to live in.